-If the grid goes bust, every part of developed life will be switched off.
-The only thing your phone will be good for is looking at old photos, or using the flashlight function at night when desperate hungry people are breaking into your home.
+If the grid goes bust, every part of the developed life will be switched off.
+The only thing your phone will be good for is looking at old photos or using the flashlight function at night when desperate hungry people are breaking into your home.

 Water – Without access to the grid, city water supplies will stop.
 There’s no way for pump stations to rely indefinitely on backup generators or emergency power resources if a grid was to go down.
 This means that public water sources simply wouldn’t run anymore, and sewerage systems would likely fail and backup.

 Money – There’s no way around the cash system we have at the moment.
-Most of us have the majority of our money kept in banks that we wouldn’t be able to touch, or use, if our electric grid was attacked.
-We live in an almost cashless society, and all of of our plastic money, ATMs, card services, and credit systems run on electricity.
+Most of us have the majority of our money kept in banks that we wouldn’t be able to touch or use if our electric grid was attacked.
+We live in an almost cashless society, and all of our plastic money, ATMs, card services, and credit systems run on electricity.

 After a week of a grid-down, the majority of people are not going to have enough money to purchase food or services, as they would not have had that lump amount of cash in hand.

 The majority of these shortages will be caused by a lack of transport and a lack of access to electricity.
 But it is not what will kill us.
-The biggest danger is what will come a week, or a month, into a grid-down scenario, when the large part of the population is starving, fighting for food and water for their families.
+The biggest danger is what will come a week, or a month, into a grid-down scenario when a large part of the population is starving, fighting for food and water for their families.

 Meanwhile, society’s crime levels will no doubt rise as desperation sets in.

 After a month of a grid-down scenario, your neighbor would kill you for your food and there will be no law enforcement to help.

 In this timeline, a world without rules or laws can happen in 30 days.